 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 - Project Design Engineer

 - MEMS Integration Engineer (Microelectrical Mechanical Integration Engineer)

 - Project Engineer

 - MEMS Device Scientist (Microelectromechanical Systems Device Scientist)

-There were about 132,500 jobs for Microsystems Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 132,500 jobs in the United States for Microsystems Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Microsystems Engineer by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+There will be an estimated 9,500 positions for Microsystems Engineer per year.